 A number of Labour Studies courses deal very specifically with human rights.
-Rights are a central part of many courses, and human rights and justice have also been prominent in two recent topics courses, Labour and Community Organizing (LABR3080) and Global Sweatshops, Global Struggles (LABR3220).
+Human Rights at Work (LABR 3230) explores basic human rights protections in Canadian workplaces and rights are also central part of Labour and Community Organizing (LABR3080) and Global Sweatshops, Global Struggles (LABR3220).

 Significantly, Labour Studies has a long-standing relationship with the Manitoba Human Rights Commission, where the department have placed a number of students over many years in field placements.
 Labour Studies students have completed a number of research projects at Human Rights, all of which have been integrated into their permanent archive, presented at conferences, or used to improve their program design and delivery.

 For more information, including registration details, contact the Labour Studies department.

 Human rights are part of the regular curricula of the following Labour Studies courses: